Image

 How to move around in Cuba?

-The road network extends for about 50 thousand km and includes highways and provincial roads.
-Many companies offer taxi and car rental services.
+Cuba’s road network extends approximately 50,000 km, including highways and provincial roads.
+Numerous companies offer taxi and car rental services.

 What happens if I get sick during the trip?